tsailiming/ansible-examples/README.md

 ansible-examples
 ================

-A simple tutorial I did.
+A couple of examples I did